Yemen peace talks in balance as parties trade ultimatums

 -, AFP/File

+Griffiths had told journalists he would begin informal consultations with the government team while the rebels make their way to Switzerland.

+If and when the two parties do eventually meet, he said, there would be no "formal negotiations", merely exploratory talks on how best to get everyone around a negotiating table.

-The UN Security Council on Wednesday urged both sides to "take a first step towards ending a conflict that has brought severe pain and humanitarian suffering to the Yemeni people".
+The UN Security Council this week urged both sides to "take a first step towards ending a conflict that has brought severe pain and humanitarian suffering to the Yemeni people".

 - 'Collateral damage' -